verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 ```

 **NOTE:**
-- The `config` value is `mysql-backup-secret`, which is the name of the secret that you created earlier in the `keycloak` namespace.
+- The `config` value is `mysql-backup-secret`, which is the name of the secret that you created previously in the `keycloak` namespace.
 - The `clustername` has to be `mysql`.
 - The `namespace` has to be `keycloak`.
 - The `profile` value is the profile for the security credentials.
 In this case, it is `default`.